radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Packet format
 {: #pktformat}

-[^src_6613_2_1]

-[^src_6613_2_1]: Source: RFC6613, Section 2.1 with minimal changes: Removed paragraph about required ability to store shared secrets.
-Also added last paragraphs from RFC 7360, Section 2.1

 The RADIUS packet format is unchanged from {{RFC2865}}, {{RFC2866}} and {{RFC5176}}.
 Specifically, all of the following portions of RADIUS MUST be unchanged when using RADIUS/(D)TLS: